ryan-mcclue/unsw/comp3231/lec/week8.md

 As page table can get large (1 for every process), need compact and fast representation. page table has 4 byte entries
-1-level virtual address has 20bit page number (index into page table), and 12bit offset (added to frame number) However, this gives `2^20 * 4`.
+1-level virtual address has 20bit page number (index into page table), and 12bit offset (added to frame number) (the 12bit offset means page sizes are 2^12, i.e. 4K) However, this gives `2^20 * 4`.
 2-level has 2-10bit page numbers, so smaller `2^10 * 4 + 2^10 * 4`.
 For 64bit addresses, top 16bits are unused.
 Have 4-level 4-9bit page numbers.